Ipswich Uniting Church: Heritage listing

 Ipswich Central Mission - Wesleyan Chapel was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The place demonstrates the development of churches in Queensland and the desire of residents to build substantial structures to replace their original rudimentary places of worship.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-Completed in June 1858, the Ipswich Central Mission is the oldest surviving church in continuous use in Queensland and the oldest Uniting Church in Queensland; it is a rare example of a church built prior to Separation.
+Completed in June 1858, the Ipswich Uniting Church is the oldest surviving church in continuous use in Queensland and the oldest Uniting Church in Queensland; it is a rare example of a church built prior to Separation.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Its form, structure, furnishings, memorial tablets and windows demonstrate the principal characteristics of a Protestant church building.

 The place is important because of its aesthetic significance.

-The place is a fine example of a simple Revival Gothic church building and demonstrates aesthetic characteristics valued by the community.
+The place is a fine example of a simple Gothic Revival church building and demonstrates aesthetic characteristics valued by the community.
 Its prominent corner position at a bend in a major road make it a local landmark and it is one of a group of important historic buildings in central Ipswich.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place has a strong association with the Ipswich community through its social welfare programs, and with important organisations initiated by it such as Ipswich Blue Nurses and Ipswich Lifeline.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It has a special association with the life and work of important early architects Benjamin Backhouse and Henry Wyman, and with builder/architect Samuel Shenton.